fahmiduldul/ds-blog-post/README.md

 - `main.ipynb` file contains the code and the result of this project.
 - `datasets` folder contains the raw data used for this project.

+summary:
-One of the most unique result of this project is that web development skill is essentials even you are a data scientist
+- Web development skill is essentials even if you are data scientist
+- Having microarchitecture skill sill be great advantage to levle up your career in data science.
+- Deep learning skill is well-paid but it takes a lot of works to learn.